White Specter Crayfish (Procambarus clarkii) - Tank Bred!

 The exotic, ivory white coloring of this crayfish will surely make this beautiful animal the centerpiece of your aquarium!
 The White Specter Crayfish is a beautiful white variant of the similar species of the Electric Blue Crayfish (Procambarus alleni).
 This crayfish is also commonly known as the Vanilla Crawfish or Vanilla Lobster, though true lobsters do not exist in freshwater.
-This species originates from the Southeastern United States but all of our specimens are tank-raised.
+This species originates from the Southeastern United States but all of our specimens are tank-bred.
 Like most Procambarus species, the White Specter Crayfish reaches maturity very quickly and breeds easily in the aquarium.
 In fact, many of our specimens have bred in our tanks at our facility!

 Though most crayfish are often reclusive by nature, this particular crayfish is very active by comparison and spends plenty of time exploring the floor of the aquarium in search of food.
 The White Specter Crayfish is an omnivorous scavenger and will eat most any meaty or plant-based foods.
 This crayfish should not be kept with ornamental live plants as it will eat them at a surprising rate.